| Bariatric

 me the residual pain was far more severe than they expected,

 even with lengthy pre-surgery consults with doctors.
+The

 bariatric surgeon begins with an incision into the upper abdomen